 Field Sites

-To study Mountain Chickadees across and urbanrural gradient, we will be utilizing ≈ 74 Mountain Chickadee nest boxes set up in urban and rural areas across Kamloops, BC.
+To study Mountain Chickadees across and urban/rural gradient, we will be utilizing ≈ 74 Mountain Chickadee nest boxes set up in urban and rural areas across Kamloops, BC.
 The “rural” sites consist of 38 nest boxes in Kenna Cartwright Nature Park: a large, natural area with minimal development and anthropogenic noise, representing a low-disturbance habitat.
 The “urban” sites consist of 36 nest boxes throughout the city on or near Thompson Rivers University (TRU) campus, Summit Elementary School grounds, Pineview and Peterson Creek.
 The urban nest boxes are on campus or in residential areas with greater human presence, traffic noise, and artificial lighting.
 All nest boxes are checked early in the breeding season (middle of April) to confirm chickadee occupancy and to identify the timing of nesting stages for sampling.

 Data Collection